California Set to Ban All Sales of New Gasoline Cars By 2035

 U.S. & World

-Still, the ARB says transportation is the source of most of California's carbon dioxide emissions, and carbon dioxide is one of seven greenhouse gases that the ARB is responsible for monitoring and regulating to help mitigate climate change.
+Still, CARB says transportation is the source of most of California's carbon dioxide emissions, and carbon dioxide is one of seven greenhouse gases that the ARB is responsible for monitoring and regulating to help mitigate climate change.

 The Advanced Clean Cars II proposal would also tighten standards on emissions from gasoline cars and passenger trucks, and add regulations to warranties and serviceability on electric vehicles to ensure drivers who make the switch to electric cars are getting their money's worth.

-The goal is to support "100% electrification by 2035" in the transportation sector, reducing the number of air pollutants and providing a bonus boost to public health and the economy "by reducing premature deaths, hospitalizations and lost workdays associated with exposure to air pollution," according to the ARB.
+The goal is to support "100% electrification by 2035" in the transportation sector, reducing the number of air pollutants and providing a bonus boost to public health and the economy "by reducing premature deaths, hospitalizations and lost workdays associated with exposure to air pollution," according to CARB.

 Californians with gasoline cars can continue to use them, and gasoline cars can still be bought and sold used, according to Newsom's 2020 executive order.
 However, the ARB proposal mentions rebates and other incentives for those who want to make the switch to an EV or PHEV.